Publications :Publication List (sourced via UOW Database)

 Future Research Topics:Near-field blast loading effects on structural elements; application of FRP reinforcing bars in concrete structures and dynamic response of FRP-reinforced concrete structures to impact load.

-- Hongchao Zhao : Novel Hybrid FRP Tubular Standing Roof Supports for Long-wall Mining and Roadway Intersections.
+- Hongchao Zhao : Novel Hybrid FRP Tubular Standing Roof Supports for Long-wall Mining

 - Xiaohan Yang : Modelling Internal Blast Pressures in Complex Tunnel Geometries and Development of Explosion Rated Seals

 - Anxiu Liu : Pressure Relief Rule of Protected Coal-Seam in Thin-Protective-Seam Mining

 - Tanaz Dhondy : Investigating the Effects of Porous Concrete and Fibre Reinforcement Polymer (FRP) Reinforcement for Concrete Structures